TarekDib03/titanic-EDA/README.md

 The first two packages are for combutation and data analysis, and the other two packages are for data visulaization.

 [id]: https://www.kaggle.com/c/titanic/data

+Predicting the likelikelihood of survival using scikit learn package will be discussed in future posts.